 Establishing an industrial facility requires approvals from several government bodies.
 The process breaks down into key phases, each with its own documentation and compliance requirements.

-Before seeking any other permits, your business must first be established as a legal entity in Benin.
+Before applying for any other permits, your business must be legally established as an entity in Benin.
 The APIEx One-Stop Shop handles this initial step.

 Action Required: Formal company registration (e.g., as a Limited Liability Company, or SARL).